ibm-cloud-docs/databases-for-postgresql/learn-performance.md

 * Check for any recipes running for example backups and batch upload of data:
     Automatic backups are completed daily and kept with a simple retention schedule of 30 days.
-If a backup got stuck, you can check “Available backups” section and identify the stuck backup in cloud UI page of DB instance.
+If a backup is stuck, you can check the “Available backups” section and identify the stuck backup in the cloud UI page of the DB instance.

-* Check your IBM Cloud notifications if there was any maintenance for example, database patching
+* Check your {{site.data.keyword.cloud_notm}} notifications for any maintenance for example, database patching.

-### Possible next actions:
+### Next actions
 {: #next_actions}

 * Optimize slow queries